ezmiller/Topspin-HTML-E4M/README.md

 ````

 ###HTML Form
 This markup provides the necessary visible and hidden inputs to properly relay information to the Topspin REST API.
-Change the `artist_id`, `fan[source_campaign]`, and `fan[referring_url]`.
+Change the `artist_id`, `fan[source_campaign]`, and `fan[referring_url]`, `fan[confirmation_target]`.
 In order to provide the `fan[source_campaign]`, you will need a relevant Topspin account and an Email For Media widget created within the platform.
 To locate the `fan[source_campaign]`, simply do the following:

 1. Find the widget_id=”" url in your embed code
 2. Paste that into a browser
 3. Find the url inside the <campaign> tag (ex. http://app.topspin.net/api/v1/artist/1051/campaign/10150220)

+In order to provide the `fan[confirmation_target]`, you will need to create a new Topspin Labs Download Anywhere URL.
+Go to http://labs.topspin.net/downloadanywhere/ and enter your credentials.
+Once generated, replace the `fan[confirmation_target]` value with your unique Download Anywhere URL.

 ````html
 <form id="signup" action="assets/includes/send.php" method="post" >